History of Jerusalem's Walls & Gates

 Agrippa I began the construction of an additional wall of the city which was completed just at the beginning of the First Jewish–Roman War in 66 AD.
 This would be the largest area the city walls would encompass.

 The City Walls Today

 In the 16th century, Suleiman decided to rebuild the city walls on much of the remains of the ancient walls that already existed.
+However, much of the southern part of the city walls were omitted in the new construction.
 They were completed in 1538 and are the walls that exist today.

 Biblical Sites of Israel

 Experience the Holy Land Online!